SelecTree: Tree Detail

 Longevity Less than 50 years.

-Leaves Pinnately Compound Odd, Dark Green, Red, Gold, Orange or Multicolored, Deciduous.
+Leaves Pinnately Compound Odd, Dark Green, Red or Orange, Deciduous.

-Flowers Inconspicuous.
-Yellow Green.
+Flowers Inconspicuous. green.
 Flowers in Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Brown or Red Drupe, Small (0.25 - 0.50 inches), fruiting in Fall Wildlife use it.

 Bark Dark Gray, Light Gray or Red Brown, Smooth.

 Shading Capacity Rated as Moderate to Moderately Dense in Leaf.